 Socioeconomic

-In Egypt, Copts have relatively higher educational attainment, relatively higher wealth index, and a stronger representation in white collar job types, but limited representation in security agencies.
-The majority of demographic, socioeconomic and health indicators are similar among Copts and Muslims.[36]
-Historically; many Copts were accountants, and in 1961 Coptic Christians owned 51% of the Egyptian banks.[71]
-A Pew Center study about religion and education around the world in 2016, found that around 26% of Egyptian Christians obtain a university degree in institutions of higher education.[72]
+In Egypt, Copts have relatively higher educational attainment, relatively higher wealth index, and a stronger representation in white collar job types than their Muslim counterparts, though they have limited representation in security agencies.
+The majority of demographic, socioeconomic and health indicators are similar among Copts and Muslims.[38]
+Historically; many Copts were accountants, and in 1961 Coptic Christians owned 51% of the Egyptian banks.[73]
+A Pew Center study about religion and education around the world in 2016, found that around 26% of Egyptian Christians obtain a university degree in institutions of higher education.[74]

 According to the scholar Andrea Rugh Copts tend to belong to the educated middle and upper-middle class,[75] and according to scholar Lois Farag "The Copts still played the major role in managing Egypt's state finances.
 They held 20% of total state capital, 45% of government employment, and 45% of government salaries".[76]
 According to scholar J. D. Pennington 45% of the medical doctors, 60% of the pharmacists of Egypt were Christians.[77]